Travel plans upended as Spirit Airlines shuts down, leaving passengers scrambling for other options

 A flight attendant also reflected emotionally on the shutdown, writing, “I’m broken … and lost.
 Thank you (Orlando International Airport) for being the best base EVER.”

-CNN’s Maria Sole Campinoti, Pete Muntean and Chris Isidore contributed to this report.
+CNN’s Fredricka Whitfield, Maria Sole Campinoti, Pete Muntean and Chris Isidore contributed to this report.

 The-CNN-Wire